Assignment 1: Data extraction & integration

 Introduction

-You are working in a bank.
-The manager approached you to redesign the bank database.
+You are working with a trading company.
+The manager approached you to redesign the database.
 They have already 3 relations that represent 3 main entities:

 customer(customer_id, street, house_number, city, country, ...)